 What about field trip days?
 What is the schedule then?

 When does the program end?
-Can I leave on Saturday, July 8?
+Can I leave on Friday after the closing multimedia showcase?

-Though residential students check out on Sunday, July 9 (unless they have opted for early check out), as a commuter you’re free to leave at the conclusion of the multimedia showcase on Saturday, July 8.
-The showcase typically runs from 7 p.m. to 9 p.m. and your family is welcome to attend.
-We’ll have a special farewell at the showcase for commuters who will not be returning on Sunday.
+Though residential students will check out on Saturday, as a commuter you’re free to leave at the conclusion of the multimedia showcase on Friday night.
+The showcase typically runs from 7 p.m. to 9 p.m.
+Families and friends of the program are welcome to attend.

 What meals does my commuter fee include?